 The vulnerability as described in ISO/IEC 24772-1 subclause 6.53 applies to Ada.
 In recognition of the occasional need to step outside the type-system or to perform “risky” operations, Ada provides clearly identified language features to do so.
 Examples include the generic Unchecked_Conversion for unsafe type conversions or Unchecked_Deallocation for the deallocation of heap objects regardless of the existence of surviving references to the object.
 If unsafe programming is employed in a unit, then the unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.
 Similarly, there are ways to create a potentially unsafe global pointer to a local object, using the Unchecked_Access attribute.

-6.53.2 Guidance to language users
+6.53.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.53.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.53.5 of ISO/IEC 24772-1:2022.

-Avoid the use of unsafe programming practices, use the pragma Restrictions() to prevent the inadvertent use of unsafe language constructs.
+Forbid the use of unsafe programming practices and use the pragma Restrictions() to prevent the inadvertent use of unsafe language constructs.

 Carefully scrutinize any code that refers to a program unit explicitly designated to provide unchecked operations.